 This figure (from a longer article on IC50 values) shows a situation where the IC50 can be defined two ways.

 Clearly, a single value cannot summarize such a curve.
 You'd need at least two values, one to quantify the middle of the curve (the drug's potency) and one to quantify how low it gets (the drug's maximum effect).

-The middle of the curve, the IC50, can be ambiguous as is sometimes defined in two alternataive ways:
+The middle of the curve, the IC50, can be ambiguous as is sometimes defined in two alternative ways:

-Note that this definition of absolute IC50 requires that the inhibitor brings the binding or response down to less than 50% (where 0% is defined by a large dose of a standard inhibitor).
-If the inhibitor only brings the response down to (say) 60%, then the curve never crosses the Y=50% line, so the absolute IC50 is completely undefined.
+The absolute IC50 requires that the inhibitor brings the binding or response down to less than 50%.
+If the inhibitor only brings the response down to (say) 60%, then the curve never crosses the Y=50% line, so the absolute IC50 is undefined.

 Fitting a dose-response curve to find the absolute IC50